oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/namespace-management.md

   try [forcing the operator to restart]({{< relref "/userguide/managing-operators/troubleshooting#force-the-operator-to-restart" >}}).

-For a detailed description of the operator's security related resources, see the operator's role based access control (RBAC) requirements which are documented [here]({{< relref "/userguide/managing-operators/rbac.md" >}}).
+For a detailed description of the operator's security related resources, see the operator's role-based access control (RBAC) requirements which are documented [here]({{< relref "/userguide/managing-operators/rbac.md" >}}).

 ### Check the namespaces that a running operator manages